 Also of note, if you like crowded places, then you will probably enjoy the the Midtown West neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.9% of neighborhoods in the U.S., with 29,562 people per square mile living here.

-American households most often have a car, and regularly they have two or three.
-But households in the Midtown West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Midtown West neighborhood have a highly unusual car ownership.
 32.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.4% of U.S. neighborhoods.

 Did you know that the Midtown West neighborhood has more South American and Arab ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 30.4% of this neighborhood's residents have South American ancestry and 8.5% have Arab ancestry.